AntoineTurmel/nightingale-tools/README.md

 ## l10n

+  * **produce-langpack.sh** is a bash script to produce langpacks xpi files for Nightingale based on strings from [Adofex](http://beta.babelzilla.org/projects/p/Nightingale/) and Mozilla strings it also generates a locales.xml file

+Be sure to install [tx](http://blog.babelzilla.org/2012/11/09/beta-babelzilla-live/) and [jq](http://stedolan.github.io/jq/download/) before.

+The following scripts were developped to fetch Songbird langpacks, they are not working anymore since Songbird servers are down :

   * **fetch.sh** is a bash script to fetch/download latest Songbird langpacks and extract them in separated locale folders.

 Be sure to install xsltproc and unzip before (available on Debian/Ubuntu):